DevMountain/unit-testing-afternoon/README.md

 const cart = require('./cart');
 ```

-When we require `cart.js` we gain access to all its exported methods.
+When we require `cart.js` we gain access to all of its exported methods.
 You can view how many methods there are by opening `cart.js`.
 We can see that there are two methods that could fit inside a test group, the `increaseQuantity` and `decreaseQuantity` method.
 Using the `describe` keyword we can create a group for these two methods.
 The first `argument` for `describe` is the name of the group and the second `argument` is a callback function that holds all the test cases.

 ```js
 const cart = require('./cart');